CCMRcodes/TemplateMatching/README.md

 •The file "Analysis" contains the code for the main analyses (for the simulations) presented in the paper.

-The file "Analysis with real data" presents the code for the analysis using real IPEC data, with and without the post-match.
+•The file "Analysis with real data" presents the code for the analysis using real IPEC data, with and without the post-match.

-The file "Scenario 8b with post-match" presents the code the for post-hoc analysis of scenario 8b with the post-match adjustment.
+•The file "Scenario 8b with post-match" presents the code the for post-hoc analysis of scenario 8b with the post-match adjustment.